Welcome to Hertfordshire Walker

 Did you know that if you have a smartphone you can follow any of our walks using satellite navigation?
 It works in much the same way as it does in a car.

-Just download the free GPS (global positioning system) navigation file for the walk, open it in a free navigation app, then follow the arrow on your smartphone screen.
-If you want you can turn the volume up for voice prompts.
+Just go to our website, choose a walk, download the free GPX (GPS Exchange Format) navigation file (see image below), open it in a free navigation app (see choices below), then follow the arrow on your smartphone screen and the audible prompts.

 1: Download one of the free GPS navigation apps to your smartphone.
-I use several just to make sure the route works.
-The free Komoot is always reliable and easy to use.
-The free GPX Viewer is also good.
-And I also subscribe to the Ordnance Survey app because it helps me find local rights of way (ROW) and locate pubs.
+I use three free apps just to make sure the route works.
+They are the free versions of Komoot, GPX Viewer, and OsmAnd.
+And I also subscribe to the paid-for Ordnance Survey app because it helps me find local rights of way (ROW), locate pubs, and find sites of historical significance.

 2: Next, select the walk you want then download the GPX file for that walk.
-I find the GPX file works in most viewers.
+I find the GPX file works in every free viewer I have tried.
 You will find the links to the downloadable file in the text under the static map towards the top of the directions on any walk page, see the red circle on the image below, taken from Walk 188.

 The link to the GPX file is under the static map on every walk